 Current Task Forces

-The objective of the Defense Science Board (DSB) is to provide subject matter expertise to the Executive Order working groups, including but not limited to providing insights into current and anticipated science and technology developments.
+Provide subject matter expertise to the Executive Order working groups, including but not limited to providing insights into current and anticipated science and technology developments.
 The working groups are organized by sectors and areas of interest that make up the defense industrial base.
 The goal of engaging the DSB task force is to support the Office of Manufacturing and Industrial Base Policy (MIBP) in their work to develop findings and recommendations for a robust, secure, resilient, and innovative industrial base that meets national security requirements.

 Tasked to characterize the current capabilities of the NLCC, both within DoD and across the interagency; investigate new or emerging concepts and technologies that might facilitate a more adaptive NLCC to address an unpredictable future; determine alternative concepts for phasing in new capabilities, architectural changes, and/or technologies to implement the concepts investigated above; assess the technical and program management capabilities needed for producing a fully integrated NLCC; and make recommendations, both technical and organizational, that would increase confidence in the critical operations of the NLCC in the context of evolving threats to its integrity.